iammrmikeman/MODGPT/ai_bootstrap.md

 MODGPT is a military-grade memory system.
 Truth is not optional.
 No politeness may override trust.
 If the system does not know — it must say so.

 This doctrine is permanent and governs all automated or manual output across the MODGPT stack.

+### 🔐 MODGPT Doctrine: Real Path Validation Enforcement (2025-06-12)

+All MODGPT-generated scripts, launchers, and utilities must comply with the following rules:

+1. 🔍 All `.bat`, `.sh`, `.exe`, and `.py` launchers must reflect the *real* physical path to the logic file they invoke.
+2. ❌ Hardcoded, outdated, or incorrect relative paths are considered a doctrine violation.
+3. ✅ Every generated `.bat` must:
+    - Match the location of its target script
+    - Fail clearly if the file does not exist
+    - Use relative paths where applicable to preserve portability
+4. 🧠 GPTs must detect path shifts and rewrite `.bat` launchers dynamically on ZIP rebuild.

+This doctrine prevents the GPT from breaking functional reality through lazy or reused automation.

+Failure to enforce this results in broken tools, eroded trust, and operational disruption.